lumarama/foreachi/src/aws/serverless-websockets.md

 title: Serverless Websockets
 permalink: /aws/serverless-websockets
 ---
-# Using Serverless Framework to Handle Websocket connections
+# Using AWS Lambda to handle websocket connections

+AWS provides ability to handle websocket connections using serverless services only: Lambda, API Gateway.
+Most likely you will also need DynamoDB as well, though this isn't strictly required.

+In this example we use [Serverless Framework](https://www.serverless.com/) to provision all AWS resourses, which is a much easier way than using AWS CloudForwation templates or configuring them manually via web UI.
+Under the hood serverless generates AWS CloudFormation templates.

-In this example we configure the same Lambda function to handle connect, disconnect, and default routes.
+We configure the same Lambda function to handle connect, disconnect, and default routes.

-serverless.yml:
+Your serverless.yml should look as follows:

 ```yaml
 service: backend